Native American cultures

 Also known as: Msaskog, Msa-skog, Tatoskog, Tatoskok, Pita-skog, Peeta-skog, Peetaskog

 Related figures in other tribes: Kci-Athussos (Maliseet),

-Gitaskog or Tatoskok is an underwater horned serpent,
+Gitaskog or Tatoskok is a Native American horned serpent,

 common to the legends of most Algonquian tribes.
 Gitaskog is said to lurk in lakes and eat humans.